snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/cookies-and-local-storage/getting-the-userid-from-the-snowplow-cookie/index.md

 ---
-title: "Getting the domain user information from the Snowplow Cookie"
+title: 'Getting the domain user information from the Snowplow Cookie'
-date: "2020-03-03"
+date: '2020-03-03'
 sidebar_position: 500
 ---